 About The Undergraduate Discovery Program

-During the first semester, undeclared students will be enrolled in SOC 100: Discovery Lab, a specially designed foundation course where they will experience classes in each department, meet with faculty, and learn about major current trends and practices in communication and the arts.
+During the first semester, undeclared students will be enrolled in SOC 100: Discovery Lab, a specially designed foundational course where they will experience classes in each department, meet with faculty, and learn about major current trends and practices in communication and the arts.
 This exploratory course will be taken alongside other first-year foundational liberal arts requirements.
 Then in the spring semester, students will choose from a variety of introductory major courses, which will give the opportunity to delve deeper into select topics.

 The Discovery Program offers a unique opportunity for students to learn more about curricular options at Emerson College and about their own future ambitions and aspirations at the same time.
 Our dedicated team of faculty and professional academic advisors provide expert guidance throughout each student’s journey in The Discovery Program so that they may enter their sophomore year prepared to declare the major—and maybe even a minor—that is right for them!